ECTS

 1. Watershed hydrology and its place in the history of science,

-4. Practice and criticism of hydrological modelling.
+4. Practice and critique of hydrological modeling.

 Faculty of Science